 The classic symptoms of heart attack in men are a heavy central chest ache and squeezing and tightness that can radiate into the jaw or the left arm.
 Women may experience similar symptoms not only in the chest area but in between the shoulder blades.
 They can also feel generalized upper back or neck discomfort, says Weeks.

-Sometimes in women, the essential feeling is shortness of breath and discomfort.
+Sometimes in women, the essential feeling from a heart attack can be shortness of breath and discomfort.
 Women are also more likely to experience overwhelming fatigue.

 What does coronary artery disease do?